 If ANY refrigerant tubing is buried, provide a 6-in (152 mm) vertical rise at service valve.
-Refrigerant tubing lengths up to 36-in (914 mm). may be buried without further special consideration.
-Do not bury lines longer than 36 in (914 mm).
+Refrigerant tubing lengths up to 36-in (914 mm) may be buried without further special consideration.
+Do not bury lines more than 36-in.
+(914 mm).

 Outdoor units may be connected to indoor section using accessory tubing package or field-supplied refrigerant grade tubing of correct size and condition.

-Rated tubing diameters shown in Table 2 are recommended up to 80 ft.
+Rated tubing diameters shown in Table 1 are recommended up to 80 ft.
 (24 m).
 See Product Data for acceptable alternate vapor diameters and associated capacity losses.

-For tubing requirements beyond 80 ft, substantial capacity and performance losses can occur.
+For tubing requirements beyond 80 ft.
+(24 m), substantial capacity and performance losses can occur.
 Following the recommendations in the Residential Piping and Long Line Guideline will reduce these losses.
-Refer to Table 1 for accessory requirements.
+Refer to Table 1 for field tubing diameters.
+Refer to the Product Data for accessory requirements.

-There are no buried-line applications greater than 36 in.
-(914 mm)
+There are no buried-line applications greater than 36-in.
+(914 mm) allowed.